Andrei-ctrl/Visualisation-beer-prices/README.md

 Between bar chart and dot plot representation, I have choosen bar chart because it was not only easier to code, but also it is accurately showing the difference in prices.
 Else, I used tooltip with mouseover functions to show the beers with long names, their price and volume.

-**Author of the project**

-The project is done by Andrei Anikin (Master ISH) for the « Visualisation de données » class teached at the University of Lausanne (Unil) by Mr. Loïc Cattani, and assistance of Loris Rimaz.